uptechteam/react-native-cookbook/architecture-and-base-libs.md

 What is global state and why do I need it?

-Let's think our app as a top down tree, and each component user can navigate to is a node on the branches of this tree.
-If we only had our state on top of the tree that starts the application, we would have to pass all information we need from one component to another one by one.
+Let's think our app as a top down tree, and each component user can navigate to and access is a node on the branches of this tree.
+If we only had our state on top of the tree that starts the application, we would have to pass all information we need from one component to another, one by one.

 Above model in mind, let's think that we need to pass User object to both Home component and Settings component.
 In our current state usage, we are